Schneegans/Fly-Pie/README.md

 ## Features

 _:construction: **Under Construction:** Fly-Pie is still under heavy development!
-For now, it has been only tested on **Ubuntu 20.04** and **Gnome-Shell 3.36.2**.
+For now, it has been only tested on **Ubuntu 20.04** and **Gnome Shell 3.36.2**.
 Whenever you encounter a :beetle: bug or have :tada: feature request, report this via [Github issues](https://github.com/schneegans/fly-pie/issues)._

 The list below provides both, a high-level overview of Fly-Pie's current capabilities as well as a rough idea of planned features.